opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 The same -c option also accepts any valid yaml or json string to override certain parameters without having to create a configuration file.

-NFVbench also provides many configuration options as optional arguments.
+NFVbench provides many configuration options as optional arguments.
 For example the number of flows can be specified using the --flow-count option.

-For example, flow count can be specified in any of 3 ways:
+The flow count option can be specified in any of 3 ways:

 - by providing a confguration file that has the flow_count value to use (-c myconfig.yaml and myconfig.yaml contains 'flow_count: 100k')
 - by passing that yaml paremeter inline (-c "flow_count: 100k") or (-c "{flow_count: 100k}")